 When it is time to collaborate with your team, there are plenty of extensive applications that can assist you.
 However, these days many of us still live in our inboxes.
 So, when you want to collaborate on emails received, those you are composing, or even hold a quick conversation, this can all be done right from your Gmail account.

 Luckily, there are terrific tools and tips that can help.
-Let’s take a look at some of the best.
+Let’s take a look at some of the best ones for your Gmail collaborative inbox.

-With Hiver, you can manage your business right from your Gmail account by using labels, assigning tasks, delegating messages, and tracking the status of it all.
+With the Hiver Gmail extension, you can manage your business right from your Gmail account by using labels, assigning tasks, delegating messages, and tracking the status of it all.

 By using the shared labels, you and your team can be notified of new tasks quickly.
 Shared contacts allow for easier messaging, email reminders and snoozing help with follow-ups, notes allow for conversations, and reusable templates can provide your business with a uniform look.